 TSMC, voluntarily answering the calls for net zero emissions, selected the SSP1-1.9 carbon reduction scenario (1.5°C goal scenario) set forth by the Sixth Assessment Report of IPCC in 2021 to assess potential carbon emission increase as a result of future operation expansion and new fabs.
 The scenario is also applied to evaluations of various existing carbon reduction actions to analyze the financial impact from low-carbon transition risks.
 For the 2050 zero emission target, TSMC is formulating related mitigation measures and continuing to strengthen various green, innovative actions.
 In addition to these actions, TSMC has also voluntarily joined the RE100 and is now actively facilitating developments in renewable energies in the region and seeking potential opportunities to reduce carbon emissions.

-In 2020, TSMC purchased 1,230 GWh of renewable energy, Renewable Energy Certificates (REC) and carbon credits, achieving 7.6% of TSMC's power consumption; TSMC overseas sites used 100% renewable energy.
+In 2022, TSMC purchased 2,190 GWh of renewable energy, Renewable Energy Certificates (RECs) and carbon credits, representing 10.4% of TSMC's power consumption.
+TSMC overseas sites used 100% renewable energy.

 The renewable energy development in Taiwan is in the early stage.
 How to construct and provide sufficient renewable energy is the challenge at this stage.
 To address the challenge, TSMC is working with the Ministry of Economic Affairs, Bureau of Energy, Bureau of Standards, Metrology, and Inspection, Taiwan Power Company and the Allied Association for Science Park Industries to eliminate the gap between needs and supply of renewable energy as well as scheme out details for future wheeling transaction.